 A player not being positioned correctly is the number one cause of missing a shot in tennis.
 They may have a good stroke technique, but if their footwork is not on point, they will be off balance and lunging to get to the ball.
 It’s important to ensure that you have your body weight fully loaded onto your back leg before playing every shot.
 Getting your weight behind the ball like this will allow you to transfer that weight and power into the shot.
 Also, it makes for more consistent play.

 It’s extremely important for beginners to find a pattern of play that works for them and stick to it.
 This allows them to practise and rely on the shots that they are good at.
 Instead of losing focus and becoming scattered by trying to play too many risky shots.
 Professional players will only have one or two patterns of play throughout a match.
 They always try to hit their strongest shots by delivering what they know will work.
 Don’t try to get too creative on the court, instead find your pattern and stick with it.

 While you’re still learning, it’s recommended that you don’t get too reckless with your shots.
 Instead of aiming for the line every time, pick an area of the court where you know you can play a solid shot without putting your game at risk.
 By doing this you will win more points and your confidence will grow.
 With this added confidence, in time you will become more comfortable at pinpointing your shots closer to the line.

 Image Credit: wintergreenresort.com

-It’s important to make sure you have enough fluids and slow-release energy snacks for the duration of your game.
-This will help to keep you hydrated and energised during the game, both very important factors if you want any chance of winning.
+This may seem more obvious than our other top tennis tips.
+However, if you watch the professionals play, you’ll notice that they’ll be sipping on water or a sports drink and nibbling on a snack during each changeover.
+Make sure you have enough fluids and slow-release energy snacks for the duration of your game.
+It’s important.
+This will help keep you hydrated and energised during the game.
+Both very important factors if you want any chance of winning.